Coleman University

-Coleman University (1963–2018) was a private university in San Diego, California, focused on Information Technology education.
+Coleman University (1963–2018) was a private university in San Diego, California, United States, focused on Information Technology education.
 Coleman had a technology-based curriculum with undergraduate, graduate, and distance education academic programs and was accredited by the Accrediting Council for Independent Colleges and Schools.
 The university closed on August 5, 2018.

 History

 Coleman University (originally Automation Institute of San Diego) was founded on November 13, 1963 by Dr. Coleman Furr.
 Coleman established a general education department offering courses emphasizing English and communication, mathematics, social sciences, humanities, and management.